 #13: Low-Maintenance Shaggy Low Taper Fade

 A shaggy taper low fade haircut is cut with scissors using lots of layers and texture.
-Some barbers will use the point cutting technique and others may use a fishbone scissor.
-The sideburn can be tapered from the beard into the haircut, and this allows for a neat transition into the style.
+Some barbers will use the point-cutting technique, and others may use fishbone scissors.
+The sideburn can be tapered from the beard into the haircut, allowing for a neat transition into the style.
 The style will suit most face shapes as it’s a uniform cut.
 This is relatively easy to maintain as you won’t need as many visits to the barbershop.
 To style, dry some sea salt spray into it and finish off with styling powder.

 #14: The Crew Cut with a Seamless Fade

 The crew cut is a popular haircut for men that looks even better with a seamless fade.
-If you’re looking to try a faded style should opt for the crew cut as it is universally flattering and grows out nicely between trims.
+If you want a faded style, opt for the crew cut, which is universally flattering and grows nicely between trims.

 #15: The Pompadour with a Maintained Beard

-The taper fade just comes to life with a little bit of front hair teasing.
-The pompadour increases your hair’s volume that partners very well with the greatly maintained beard.
+The taper fade comes to life with a little bit of front hair teasing.
+The pompadour increases your hair’s volume, which partners well with the greatly maintained beard.

 #16: Trendy Textured Blonde Wavy Fringe